brookshelley/brookshelley.github.com/books.md

 ## 2018 <a name="2018"></a>

+**Convenience Store Woman** — Sayaka Murata [**](#ghost)

+Wow.
+This book was a lot more bizarre than I expected based on the recommendations I'd read—more Abe than H. Murakami.
+I loved the narrator, and the rich descriptions of convenience store life.
+This book was hilarious and wild.
+One of my favorites this year.

+**Would You Rather** — Katie Heaney

+A touching memoir of coming-out and learning that past dating disinterest was just latent sapphism, lol.
+There's a lot to love about this book, and also quite a bit of cringe.
+It's a coming-of-age in a way, and overall I'd recommend it to young dykes and old, or anyone wondering if their sexuality is "real".

 **Worth the Wait** — Karelia Stetz-Waters [*](les)

 This was a corny AF lesbian romance.
 Lots of random sex, and a main plot of "the cute femme can't come out bc reasons".
 Nothing groundbreaking, but it was an easy read.